K-Scorpio/scorpiosec/content/en/posts/THM-Rabbit_Store.md

 ![root password hash in json file](/images/THM-RabbitStore/rabbitmq_pwd_hash.png)

 To crack a RabbitMQ hash with a tool like hashcat we need to format it first.
-On [this Github issue page](https://github.com/QKaiser/cottontail/issues/27) we learn how to format it.
+On [this Github issue page](https://github.com/QKaiser/cottontail/issues/27) we learn how to do it.

 ```
 echo "RABBITMQ_HASH" | base64 -d | xxd -pr -c128 | perl -pe 's/^(.{8})(.*)/$2:$1/' > hash.txt